11 min read

 Here are specific scenarios where indexes make a massive difference:

-Email and Username Columns Any column used for authentication or lookups needs an index.
-I once worked on a project where login queries took 2+ seconds because the email column wasn't indexed.
+Email and Username Columns.
+Any column used for authentication or lookups needs an index.
+I once worked on a project where login queries took 2+ seconds because the email column wasn't indexed on a 500K user table.

-Status and Type Fields Columns like status, is_active, or type that you filter frequently should be indexed.
-However, if the column has very low cardinality (only 2-3 distinct values), indexes become less effective.
+Status and Type Fields.
+Columns like status, is_active, or type that you filter frequently should be indexed.
+However, if the column has very low cardinality (only 2-3 distinct values), a standalone index becomes less effective.
+These work better as part of composite indexes.

-Search Fields Columns you search with LIKE queries benefit from indexes, but only for prefix searches (LIKE 'term%').
-Wildcard searches (LIKE '%term%') can't use indexes effectively and need full-text indexing instead.
+Search Fields.
+Columns you search with LIKE queries benefit from indexes, but only for prefix searches (LIKE 'term%').
+Wildcard searches (LIKE '%term%') can't use regular indexes and need full-text indexing instead.

 How to Create Database Indexes in Laravel Migrations